Highlights from the Ratings and Financial Report for CF Industries Holdings Inc. (CF)

 Many brokerage firms have already submitted their reports for CF stocks, with HSBC Securities repeating the rating for CF by listing it as a “Hold.”
 The predicted price for CF in the upcoming period, according to HSBC Securities is $36 based on the research report published on September 17th of the current year 2020.

-Volatility was left at 4.05%, however, over the last 30 days, the volatility rate increased by 4.29%, as shares surge +5.50% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.99% lower at present.
+Volatility was left at 4.11%, however, over the last 30 days, the volatility rate increased by 3.06%, as shares surge +19.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.37% upper at present.

 Insider Trading